Freddy Willcox

-Frederick Henry Arthur Willcox (born 2 February 2006) is an English professional footballer who plays as a midfielder for club Cheltenham Town.
+Frederick Henry Arthur Willcox (born 11 December 2005) is an English professional footballer who plays as a midfielder for club Cheltenham Town.

 Career

+Cheltenham Town

-Willcox made his first-team debut for Cheltenham Town on 7 May 2023, in a 2–2 draw with Charlton Athletic at Whaddon Road on the final day of the 2022–23 EFL League One season.
+Willcox joined the Cheltenham Town academy aged 11.
+He made his first-team debut for the club on 7 May 2023, in a 2–2 draw with Charlton Athletic at Whaddon Road on the final day of the 2022–23 EFL League One season.
 He signed his first professional contract with the club in June 2024.
+In June 2026, he signed a new contract extension.

+Non-League loan spells

 On 25 January 2025, Willcox joined National League North club Oxford City on loan until the end of the season.
+On 17 February 2026, he joined National League North club Hereford on loan, along with Cheltenham team mate Harry Tustin.
+He made his debut the same day in a 1–0 league win at "home" against Darlington.
+He started all of Hereford's remaining 21 league matches played in just 68 days, helping the club escape relegation on the final day of the season.